Skip to main content

 What You Will Learn

-The Clinical Supervision Program aims to provide the clinical education, supervision, and practice competency needed for students seeking to become certified as Ayurvedic Wellness Counselors (AWC).
-At this level of training, students become Clinic Interns and learn from the experience of working with actual clients.
+The Clinical Supervision Program aims to provide the clinical education, supervision, and practice competency needed for students seeking to become certified as Ayurvedic Counselors.
+At this level of training, students become Ayurveda Interns and learn from the experience of working with actual clients.
 All that you’ve learned in the earlier programs are now put into practice and come alive in real cases with real people.
 The client becomes the teacher as much as the supervisor.
 Sevanti Institute adheres to the educational guidelines of the National Ayurvedic Medicine Association (NAMA) for the AHC scope of practice.

 A few of the topics you will learn during your Level 3 studies include: